 What Is The Paleo Diet?

 The paleo diet, also known as the Stone Age diet or hunter-gatherer diet, focuses on eating foods that were available before people started farming (11).
 Modern food production came about with the introduction of mass agriculture and animal husbandry around 10,000 years ago.
-The idea behind it is that these modern processes have caused health problems by introducing too many chemicals into our diets.
+The assumption behind it is that these modern processes have caused health problems by introducing too many artificial ingredients and concentrated energy sources into our diets.

-By following the paleo diet, you’ll be able to get all the nutrients your body needs while avoiding dangerous additives.
+By following the paleo diet, you should be able to get all the nutrients your body needs while avoiding processed foods and additives.
 Of course, there are some differences between how early humans ate compared to today, so there are a few modifications for convenience sake (such as cooking methods).

 Paleo Diet 7-Day Meal Plan